hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

   :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_winter.ipynb** : This file is dedicated for the models of the winter term.

-  :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_shoulder** : This file is dedicated for the models of the shoulder term.
+  :thong_sandal: **Organized Data/Scripts/Model Evaluation To characterize The Heat Load_shoulder.ipynb** : This file is dedicated for the models of the shoulder term.

   For both two files the source code is composed of the following sections :